Sonatype has identified malicious typosquatting packages infiltrating the PyPI repository that secretly pull in cryptominers on the affected machines.

 All of these were posted by the same author ("nedog123") on PyPI, some as early as April of this year.

-These counterfeit components were discovered by Sonatype’s automated malware detection system, Release Integrity, which is part of our next-gen Nexus Intelligence engine.
+These counterfeit components were discovered by Sonatype's automated malware detection system, Release Integrity, which is part of our next-gen Sonatype Intelligence engine.

 As observed by Sonatype with open source ecosystems like npm, Nash believes this is a trend of malicious packages infiltrating PyPI, and expects it to keep growing.
 A bar graph at the end of this post will explain why.